naingkhanthtet/devopteam4/use-cases/5-country-reporter-use-case.md

 ### Primary Actor
 Country Reporter

-### Trigger
+#### Trigger
-A request f
-or a top populated countries in a specific continent report is sent to the Country reporter.
+Organization request the country reporter to export a report of top N populated countries in the continent.

 ## MAIN SUCCESS SCENARIO
-1. Organization request a report for top N populated countries in the continent.
-2. Country reporter specifies the number (N).
+1. Country reporter access the application.
-3. Country reporter extracts top N populated countries in the continent.
+2. System extracts the top N populated countries in the continent from the database.
-4. Country reporter provides the report to the organization.
+3. System supplies the data to the Country Reporter.

 ## EXTENSIONS
 1. **If the population is not available**: